kannans89/ElmRepo/08_DecisionMaking/08_DecisionMaking.md

 ## Case statement

-using case statement we can simplify the `if then else` as shown.
-Note the value return in each case has to be of the same type.
+The case statement can be used to simplify the `if then else` statement.
+The case statement checks if the value of a variable matches a predefined set of constants and executes the corresponding statement.
+Note the value returned by each case must be of the same type.

+### Illustration

+Try the following example in the Elm REPL
 ```elm
 > n = 10
 10 : number